-- 4.1 THE STUDENT WILL RECOGNIZE AND PLAY/SING WHOLE, HALF, DOTTED HALF, QUARTER, DOTTED QUARTER, EIGHTH AND SIXTEENTH NOTES AND THEIR CORRESPONDING RESTS IN 4/4, 3/4, AND 2/4 TIME SIGNATURES.
-(IG 9) (Cr) (Pr) - 4.1.A STRATEGY: Have students clap various rhythmic patterns in selected time signatures as notated. - 4.1.B STRATEGY: Have students count out loud various rhythmic patterns in selected time signatures as notated. - 4.1.C STRATEGY: Have students improvise various rhythmic patterns on their open strings and ask the rest of the class to imitate that rhythm in Call and Response form. - 4.1.D STRATEGY: Have students create games that reinforce rhythmic patterns. - 4.2 THE STUDENT WILL IDENTIFY THE TREBLE AND BASS CLEF SIGNS.
-(IG 9) (Cr) (Pr) - 4.2.A STRATEGY: Have students write the clef signs on staff paper. - 4.2.B STRATEGY: Have students identify clef signs through the use of flash cards. - 4.2.C STRATEGY: Have students compose simple melodies and notate in both clefts - 4.3 THE STUDENT WILL EMPLOY THE TERMS: STAFF, MEASURE, BAR LINE, DOUBLE BAR LINE AND LEDGER LINES AND OTHER APPROPRIATE TERMINOLOGY.
-(IG 9) (Pr) - 4.3.A STRATEGY: Draw examples of each musical notation term on the board and have the students copy the material onto staff paper, identify and define. - 4.3.B STRATEGY: Have the students identify examples of each musical notation term from within the written music being studied. - 4.3.C STRATEGY: Have students demonstrate their understanding of musical symbols in the score.
-(Examples: Dynamic Markings, Articulations, Sharps, Flats, Natural Signs) - 4.4 THE STUDENT WILL IDENTIFY THE BASIC TIME SIGNATURES OF 4/4, 3/4, AND 2/4.
-(IG 9) (Cr) (Pr) - 4.4.A STRATEGY: Have students explain the function of the top number in the time signature.
+4.1 THE STUDENT WILL RECOGNIZE AND PLAY/SING WHOLE, HALF, DOTTED HALF, QUARTER, DOTTED QUARTER, EIGHTH AND SIXTEENTH NOTES AND THEIR CORRESPONDING RESTS IN 4/4, 3/4, AND 2/4 TIME SIGNATURES.
+(CG 9) (Pr)

+- 4.1.A STRATEGY: Have students clap various rhythmic patterns in selected time signatures as notated. - 4.1.B STRATEGY: Have students count out loud various rhythmic patterns in selected time signatures as notated.

+- 4.1.C STRATEGY: Have students improvise various rhythmic patterns on their open strings and ask the rest of the class to imitate that rhythm in Call and Response form. - 4.1.D STRATEGY: Use games that reinforce rhythmic patterns.

+4.2 THE STUDENT WILL IDENTIFY THE TREBLE AND BASS CLEF SIGNS.
+(CG 9) (Cr) (Pr)

+- 4.2.A STRATEGY: Have students write the clef signs on staff paper. - 4.2.B STRATEGY: Have students identify clef signs through the use of flash cards. - 4.2.C STRATEGY: Compose simple melodies and notate in both clefts

+4.3 THE STUDENT WILL EMPLOY THE TERMS: STAFF, MEASURE, BAR LINE, DOUBLE BAR LINE AND LEDGER LINES AND OTHER APPROPRIATE TERMINOLOGY.
+(CG 9) (Pr)

+- 4.3.A STRATEGY: Draw examples of each musical notation term on the board and have the students copy the material onto staff paper, identify and define. - 4.3.B STRATEGY: Have the students identify examples of each musical notation term from within the written music being studied. - 4.3.C STRATEGY: Have students demonstrate their understanding of musical symbols in the score.
+(Examples: Dynamic Markings, Articulations, Sharps, Flats, Natural Signs)

+4.4 THE STUDENT WILL IDENTIFY THE BASIC TIME SIGNATURES OF 4/4, 3/4, AND 2/4.
+(CG 9) (Cr) (Pr)